tbemsi/tee-bemsi/content/about.md

 title: About
 ---

-I have worn many hats in the past.
-This is a repository of some of the thoughts I have had in the past.
+I have worn many hats in my life.
+Now, I do research at the University of Cambridge.
+This is a repository of some thoughts I have had in the past.